askari01/FinancialGate/README.md

 #####the next step in wallet security:

-breadwallet is designed to protect you from malware, browser security holes, *even physical theft*.
-With AES hardware encryption, app sandboxing, keychain and code signatures, breadwallet represents a significant security advance over web and desktop wallets, and other mobile platforms.
+financialGate is designed to protect you from malware, browser security holes, *even physical theft*.
+With AES hardware encryption, app sandboxing, keychain and code signatures, financialGate represents a significant security advance over web and desktop wallets, and other mobile platforms.

 #####beautiful simplicity:

-Simplicity is breadwallet's core design principle.
+Simplicity is financialGate's core design principle.
 A simple backup phrase is all you need to restore your wallet on another device if yours is ever lost or broken.
-Because breadwallet is
+Because financialGate is
 [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki),
 your balance and transaction history can be recovered from just your backup phrase.